-Dimple piercings have surged in popularity over the last decade or so, however it isn't a piercing choice to take lightly.
-It comes with a protracted and involved aftercare process, as well as possible complications.
-Scarring will likely occur; for some, this is the purpose of the piercing, as the indentation in the cheek from this piercing gives the illusion of dimples or will add more definition to existing ones.
+Facial piercings have surged in popularity over the last decade or so, specifically the dimple piercing.
+However, it isn't a piercing choice to take lightly.
+Dimple piercings come with a protracted and involved aftercare process, as well as possible complications.
+Scarring will likely occur, which for some, is the purpose of the piercing, as the indentation in the cheek from this piercing gives the illusion of dimples or will add more definition to existing ones.

-Ahead, board-certified cosmetic dermatologist and celeb favorite dermatologic surgeon, Dendy Engelman MD, certified piercer, Janeese Brooks, and marketing manager of the internationally acclaimed, online jewelry retailer, jewellerybox, Daena Borrowman offer everything you need to know before getting a dimple piercing.
+Ahead, board-certified cosmetic dermatologist Dendy Engelman MD, certified piercer, Janeese Brooks, and marketing manager of online jewelry retailer, jewellerybox, Daena Borrowman, offer everything you need to know before getting a dimple piercing.